Hawaiian Wedding Customs and Traditions You Didn't Know About

-Hawaiian music is so romantic, it would be silly to pass up a chance to have some of the real thing at your wedding ceremony.
+Hawaiian music is so romantic, which makes it perfect for a wedding.
 The slack key guitar and ukelele are the regional instruments that make the music of the islands famous.
-You can hire musicians, and you can also hire hula dancers to interpret the songs.
-The "Hawaiian Wedding Song," made famous by Elvis crooning it in the film Blue Hawaii is so perfect, and so universal at weddings here, that we suspect there may be some obscure law requiring it.
+You can hire local musicians, and you can also hire professional hula dancers to interpret the songs.
+The "Hawaiian Wedding Song," made famous by Elvis in the film Blue Hawaii is usually played during the ceremony or the first dance..

-At a traditional Hawaiian wedding, the bride wears a long, white dress that is sort of -- now, don't be thrown by this word -- muumuu-ish.
-What that means is that the dress is flowing.
+At a traditional Hawaiian wedding, brides wear a long, white dress that is flowy.
 It moves in the Pacific breeze, and has its own unique elegance.
-The haku lei, that ring of fragrant Hawaiian flowers, is worn around her head.
+The haku lei, that ring of fragrant Hawaiian flowers, is worn around the head.

-Grooms get to wear white, too, in the form of a white shirt (on the flow-y side) and white slacks.
-He wears a brightly colored, usually red, sash around his waist, and the green maile lei around his neck.
+Grooms can wear white, too, in the form of a shirt (on the flowy side, of course) and slacks.
+They can also wear a brightly colored sash around his waist, and the green maile lei around their neck.

-There are certain foods that you can't miss in Hawaii.
-Poi, a paste made from pounded taro root, is one of them.
-Laulau is a method of preparing meats, including fish and chicken, by wrapping them in ti leaves.
-Poke is diced raw fish flavored with vegetables and seaweed; kulolo is coconut pudding with brown sugar and taro flavorings.
-These days, the fresh fish and excellent produce of the islands take center stage, graced by a multi-ethnic mélange of flavors.
+Considering the proximity to the ocean, it's not surprising the fresh fish and excellent produce of the islands take center stage, graced by a multi-ethnic mélange of flavors.
 Asian and Indo-Pacific influences like Thai, Japanese, and Polynesian have made Hawaiian cuisine a fascinating adventure.
-Ahi, or tuna, is seared and crusted in sesame; seafood is cooked in a Hawaiian bouillabaisse; fresh fruit sauces made from guava, papaya, pineapple, and lychee add flavor.
-When you plan your wedding feast, be sure to take advantage of your setting by highlighting these fresh seafoods, fruits, and veggies.
-If a luau is your thing, be open to modern interpretation - but don't skip the luscious kalua pig.
+Ahi, or tuna, is seared and crusted in sesame, while other seafood is cooked in a Hawaiian bouillabaisse (fresh fruit sauces made from guava, papaya, pineapple, and lychee add flavor).
+As you put together your wedding menu, be sure to take advantage of your setting by highlighting these fresh seafoods, fruits, and veggies.
+If a luau is your thing, don't skip the kalua pig—it's a staple.